hamaluik/blog.hamaluik.ca/posts/2011-11-27-solving-systems-of-partial-differential-equations.md

 m \ddot{x} + c \dot{x} + k x = f(t)
 ```

 This method does not work straight away (we need first-order differential equations to be solved with `ode45`.
 Luckily, it is easy and possible to write a second-order differential in terms of a system of first order differentials by using a simple substitution.
-That is, create a new variable, \\(u\\), and define it as such:
+That is, create a new variable, $u$, and define it as such:

 ```katex
 u = \dot{x}